JakeWharton/ActionBarSherlock/index.md

 a custom action bar implementation will automatically be wrapped around the layout.
 Support for this goes all the way back to Android 1.6.

-All interaction with these action bars is handled by calling `getSupportActionBar()` from within activity and using the normal native API.
+All interaction with the action bar is handled by calling the method `getSupportActionBar()` from within your activity.

 This library also includes the support for [fragments][3] and [loaders][4].